Edmondbrn/biologie_integrative/README.md

 - Convert NCBI transcript IDs into Ensembl IDs

 This feature is destined to convert NCBI transcript identifiers into Ensembl identifiers.
 To do that, you have to load the dataset with the identifiers inside the `refseq`column.
 If there is no `refseq`column, the software will throw an error.
-Note that the conversion give only one Ensembl equivalent identifiers, if you want a precise equivalent, you will have to change it yourself.
+Note that the conversion gives only one Ensembl equivalent identifier, if you want a precise equivalent, you will have to change it yourself.

 - Parsing Rmats

 Inside the `Actions` menu, you can click on the `Parsing Rmats`submenu.
 It will ask you the location of the directory where Rmats files are stored.
-Please, as normal Rmats output, DO NOT change the default CSV separator (\t), else the program will throw an error.
+Please, as normal Rmats outputs, DO NOT change the default CSV separator (\t), else the program will throw an error.
 An info box will warn you when the conversion will be finished (almost instantly)

 - Convert mRNA to DNA

-Inside the `Actions`menu, you can click on the `Convert mRNA to DNA`submenu.
+Inside the `Actions` menu, you can click on the `Convert mRNA to DNA` submenu.
 You will have this type of window:

 <img src="src/Ressources/readme_data/convert_mRNA_DNA.png" alt="home" width="600">

-So, the software will ask you the path to the datasets which contains the coordinates to translate inton DNA ones and the path for the output datasets.
+So, the software will ask you the path to the datasets which contains the coordinates to translate into DNA ones and the path for the output datasets.
 Note that your dataset must repsect some constraints:

- - ensembl_id column containing the ensemble transcript ID of the everything
+ - ensembl_id column containing the ensemble transcript ID of the event
  - seq column for the fixation sequence on RNA if you have it
- - start_ensembl for the 1st coordinate on the mRNA
+ - start for the 1st coordinate on the mRNA
- - end_ensembl for the 2nd coordinates on the mRNA
+ - end for the 2nd coordinates on the mRNA

-Note that the software will ask you if you need the fixation sequences.
+Note that the software will ask you if you need the fixation sequence.
 If you don't and directly have the mRNA coordinates, please select the option.
-If you only have the fixation sequence on the mRNA, don't choose this option
+If you only have the fixation sequence on the mRNA, don't choose this option.
+The program will align the sequence to get itself the start and end coordinates.

 - Compute Distances